SubhadityaMukherjee/AI-knowledge-base/docs/Organoid.md

 ---

 # Organoid
-- A research model that uses pluripotent [stem cells](Stem%20Cells.md) (iPSCs) to grow structures made of organ-specific cell types.
+- A research model that uses pluripotent [[Stem Cells|stem cells]] (iPSCs) to grow structures made of organ-specific cell types.